skyhawksecurity/automated-response/README.md

-# Radware CWP Automated Response
+# Skyhawk Security SYN Automated Response

-This open source AWS tool consumes the published security findings detected in Radware CWP to then trigger a response in the AWS account of the resource.
+This open source AWS tool consumes the published security findings detected in Skyhawk Security SYN to then trigger a response in the AWS account of the resource.
 This project covers several example use cases, such as: quarantine a user involved in an attack, quarantine a compromised machine, disable AWS console access for users without Multi-Factor Authentication, deactivate unused user access keys and many more.

 The CFT deployment process will create an SNS Topic, an IAM Role, CloudWatch Log Group (default 731 days retention), and a Lambda Function.
 Messages published to the created SNS Topic trigger the Lambda Function on-demand.